How to Visualise Data in Tableau

 Step 6: Make Tableau’s Data Visualisation Dynamic

 If you change the values in the Top N slider, you will notice that it currently doesn’t affect how the map displays the data.
-To make Tableau’s dynamic, you need to link the parameter with a new filter.
+To make Tableau’s dynamic, link the parameter with a new filter.

 To combine the Top N Parameter with a Country filter: